 That’s when I pull out my trusty slow cooker and make these tasty country-style ribs.
 You can get that smoky, tender barbecue flavor without having to fire up the grill.
 Plus this one-pot dish makes for easy clean-up.

 Plus I can easily put it together in the morning before the craziness of the day begins and come home to a cooked dinner.
+Easy dinner recipes are always the best!
 It makes me feel like I didn’t even have to cook dinner…now if we could figure out how not to have dishes at the end of the day!

 How to make slow cooker country style ribs